kunhwiko/concepts/systems/networks-part-1.md

 ##### SNAT vs DNAT
 ```
-SNAT
-  a) Refers to source NAT, which translates the source IP address.
+SNAT: Refers to source NAT, which translates the source IP address.

-DNAT
-  a) Refers to destination NAT, which translates the destination IP address.
+DNAT: Refers to destination NAT, which translates the destination IP address.
 ```